junxit/us-congress-bills-109/metadata.md

 - 2006-06-07 — Introduced in House
 - 2006-06-07 — Referred to the House Committee on Resources.
 - 2006-06-07 — Sponsor introductory remarks on measure.
 (CR E1034-1035)
+- 2006-06-09 — Executive Comment Requested from Interior.
+- 2006-06-09 — Referred to the Subcommittee on Fisheries and Oceans.
+- 2006-06-29 — Subcommittee Hearings Held.
+- 2006-07-19 — Committee Consideration and Mark-up Session Held.
+- 2006-07-19 — Ordered to be Reported in the Nature of a Substitute (Amended) by Unanimous Consent.
+- 2006-07-19 — Subcommittee on Fisheries and Oceans Discharged.
+- 2006-09-06 — Placed on the Union Calendar, Calendar No. 379.
+- 2006-09-06 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-639.
+- 2006-09-06 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-639.